Singularity categories of deformations of Kleinian singularities: Preliminaries

-\begin{lem} Let $R$ be a Gorenstein ring of dimension at most 2.
-Then $M \in \mod R$ is reflexive if and only if it is maximal Cohen-Macaulay. \end{lem} \begin{proof} $(\Leftarrow)$ This is Lemma \ref{MCMlemma} (2).\\ $(\Rightarrow)$ Suppose now that $M$ is reflexive.
+\begin{lem} Let $R$ be a Gorenstein ring of injective dimension at most 2.
+Then $M \in \mod R$ is reflexive if and only if it is maximal Cohen-Macaulay. \end{lem} \begin{proof} $(\Leftarrow)$ This is Lemma \ref{MCMlemma} (2), and doesn't require the hypothesis on injective dimension.\\ $(\Rightarrow)$ Suppose now that $M$ is reflexive.
 Since $R$ is noetherian, $M^*$ is finitely presented, so we have an exact sequence of the form

 Applying $\Hom_R(-,R)$ and noting that $M$ is reflexive yields an exact sequence

 But then, by \cite[Corollary 6.55]{rot}, $\Ext_R^i(M,R) \cong \Ext_R^{i+2}(\coker \theta,R) = 0$ for all $i \geqslant 1$, where the last equality follows since $\idim R \leqslant 2$.
 That is, $M$ is maximal Cohen-Macaulay. \end{proof}